-Morgan Stanley & Co.
-Monday filed a lawsuit Monday seeking damages of $40.6 million from hedge fund Peak Ridge Master SPC Ltd. for allegedly defaulting on contracts in the natural gas market.
+Morgan Stanley & Co. last Monday filed a lawsuit seeking damages of $40.6 million from hedge fund Peak Ridge Master SPC Ltd. for allegedly defaulting on bad bets made on natural gas trades.

 The lawsuit, accusing Peak Ridge of defaulting on its contracts with Morgan Stanley, was brought in the U.S. District Court for the Southern District of New York.
 New York-based Morgan Stanley is a futures commission merchant (FCM) that executes and clears commodity futures trades for customers, such as Peak Ridge.
 It acted as an FCM on Peak Ridge’s behalf, purchasing, selling and/or clearing natural gas futures and options on futures.

 Peak Ridge, which is incorporated in the Cayman Islands and based in Bermuda, trades a variety of futures and derivatives in the natural gas markets, including futures and options on futures.
 “Each of the instruments purchased and sold by Peak Ridge in its Morgan Stanley account is a highly leveraged, risky and speculative bet on the underlying natural gas markets,” Morgan Stanley said in the lawsuit.